spacecatpixel/lokidocs/docs/LokiServices/Messenger/message_routing.md

+title: Loki Docs | Session | Infrastructure
+description: Session follows one of two distinct cases for message routing, depending on the availability of participating clients, Asynchronous Routing and Synchronous Routing.

 # Message Routing

 Session follows one of two distinct cases for message routing, depending on the availability of participating clients: